What Is Megan’s Law in Real Estate?

 • Some states place the responsibility entirely on the buyer or tenant to investigate.

-Why It Matters in Real Estate
+Why It Matters in Real Estate?

 Megan’s Law can impact the perceived desirability and market value of a property.
 Buyers who discover a registered offender nearby may reconsider a purchase or negotiate for a lower price.